Website translation

 2. Gill Sans Nova

-Gill Sans Nova - a preview
+Gill Sans Nova multilingual font

 Gill Sans Nova is an expansion of the original Gill Sans typeface by Monotype Studio, with the latter font becoming a designer favorite shortly after its release in 1928.
 Comprising 43 fonts, Gill Sans Nova is a sans serif typeface that supports Latin, Greek, and Cyrillic characters.